Embassy of Ukraine, Warsaw

 The Embassy of Ukraine in Warsaw is the diplomatic mission of Ukraine in Poland.

 History

-Poland recognised the independence of Ukraine on December 2, 1991.
-Diplomatic relations were established on January 4, 1992.
+Poland recognised the independence of Ukraine on 2 December 1991.
+Diplomatic relations were established on 4 January 1992.
 After the establishment of an independent Ukraine in 1991, the opened an office in Poland, sending a diplomat with the rank of "Special Envoy of the government," starting diplomatic relations.
 In 1992 it was raised to the rank of an embassy.
-Currently it is located in the building of the former USSR Trade Representation 7 Szucha, 00-580 Warsaw.
+Currently it is located on ul.
+A.Malczewskiego 17, Warsaw.